-Why is the University of Mississippi a good place to study mathematics?
+Why is UM a good place to study mathematics?

 The mathematics faculty have areas of expertise in matroid theory, graph theory, functional analysis, statistics, analytic number theory, complex analysis, commutative algebra, probability theory, dynamical systems, sympletic topology, and mathematical physics.

 The department offers opportunities for undergraduate research, conference travel, and participation in local and national academic competitions.
 Mathematics undergraduate students participate in seminar talks that are tailored to their career and mathematical interests.

 The department recognizes the role of technology in the classroom, and its courses have evolved accordingly.
 Computer projects are included throughout the calculus sequence, allowing students to develop software skills that are also used in later mathematics classes and in other classes across campus.
 Students in applied statistics use computers to conduct statistical analysis.
 Computers are integrated into our freshman-level classes, too.
 Mathematics is not a spectator sport; it is best learned by doing.
 As part of their learning experience, students spend significant time in our mathematics laboratory, where they interact with learning software that challenges and hones their skills.
 In the lab, learning is dynamic and feedback is immediate.
 Tutors are also on hand to offer one-on-one assistance.